98% of Film and Television students agree that this course is well organised and runs smoothly, according to the national Student Survey 2016.

 Television Crime Drama (Option)

 Tracing the origins of the modern Television Crime Drama from its literary origins through crime film, this module considers various critical approaches to the genre.
-Through a mixture of textual and contextual analysis students consider crime drama as both a measure of the zeitgeist and a monitor of the relationship between the citizen and the state.
+Through a mixture of textual and contextual analysis students are asked to consider crime drama as both a measure of the zeitgeist and a monitor of the relationship between the citizen and the state.

 Weimar Cinema: Silent and Early Sound film (1918-1933) (Option)